bsdroid/ntrip/BNC/Example_Configs/00_Readme.txt

 Observation files.
 See http://igs.bkg.bund.de/ntrip/observations for observation stream resources.
 BNC runs online untill it's terminated after 30 seconds.

+(C) Command Line configuration options overwriting Configuration File options

+For specific applications you may like to use your own set of standard configuration options from a configuration file and update some of its content via command line.
+When using a configuration file and command line configuration options together in one BNC call, the command line configuration options will always overrule options contained in the configuration file.

+27. Shell Script 'CompareSp3.sh'
+Purpose: Equals configuration file example 'CompareSp3.bnc', compares two SP3 files to calculate RMS values for orbit and clock differences.
+However, instead of excluding GPS satellite G05 and GLONASS satellite R18 from the comparison as specified in 'CompareSp3.bnc', GPS satellite G06 and all GLONASS satellites are excluded via command line option.
+Comparison results are saved in a logfile.

 Georg Weber, BKG
 Frankfurt, January 2016